shubhojit-mitra-dev/My-Notes/Full Stack Development/Full Stack Development Roadmap.md

 ### 1. **How the Internet Works**

-- Introduction to the concept of the Internet
+- Introduction to the Concept of the Internet
 - Overview of the World Wide Web (WWW) and its connection to the internet
 - How data is transferred across networks
 - Understanding IP addresses, domain names, and routing